Like my NFL set I decided to redo my baseball uniform concepts in higher resolutions. A couple of notes:

 4. All credit for the templates goes to Chris Creamer's Sportslogos.net .
 The templates went a long way to helping me get started.
 Click for full sized versions.

 Baltimore Orioles - I really want to bring diversity in color and identity, so it makes sense to have the Orioles with orange as their primary color.
 I like the new bird in roundel, as well as the older version of the script font.
 And also I like using the Maryland flag in the secondary logo.

 Boston Red Sox - Well they are the Red Sox, so I just emphasized red in the uniform.

-New York Yankees - No changes here.
+New York Yankees - Obviously no changes here to this classic.

 Tampa Bay Rays - I think their current colors work if you make light blue the primary.
 Changing the font and logo back to the original design makes it more distinct.